ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 ```

 so in the original listing, in line

 ```
 380 D=D+INT(3*RND(l)-l)
 ```

 we get back 0,1,2 which is adjusted to -1,0,1

-so let's quickly port it in Java to play!
+so let's quickly port it to Java and play!

 ### Java monster chasing

 The program is ported to Java with minimal additions , mostly to support the equivalent of GOTO's and the fact that
 the BASIC program can re-RUN it self (good old times!).

-Here is the Java version
+Here is the Java version, with a coding approach that throws everything we know about software engineering out of the window,
+but let's assume we are in 1979!

 ```java
 public class MonsterChaseOriginal {
     public static void main(String[] args) throws Exception {